Indrani-Ghosh/My-Certificates/README.md

 # My-Certificates
-Above I have attached all my certificates.
+All my certifications are available here.